nam20485/ai-providers-db/docs/feature-plan.md

 ## Summary of Requests

-1. Combine the current two provider data sources (`initialData.json`, `batch2.json`) into a single canonical database file.
+1. Maintain a single canonical provider database (`provider-data/providers.json`), superseding the legacy `initialData.json` and `batch2.json` sources.
 2. Ensure capability indicators (Web / API / SDK / etc.) render correctly; if the data is incomplete, augment it with accurate values.
 3. Introduce provider detail views reachable from the main list.
 4. Extend the data model to capture OpenAI compatibility metadata (API key portal link, compatible endpoint URL, compatible model names) and surface it in the UI.